dustinpfister/test_threejs/views/forpost/threejs-materials/README.md

 I am going to make this post on materials in general one of the posts that I will keep working on a little each day for at least a week or longer until it starts to become a Deep Dive kind of post if that makes any sense.
 One vague feature of this kind of post I would say is at least 5,000+ words, however I would also say that the bulk of that writing is NOT Padding.
 I could just go on and on and on about things sure, but what I really want to do is make this post a lengthy content piece of substance.

-I have started the following, but will be expanding and refineing the demos in these sections
+I have started the following, but will be expanding and refining the demos in these sections

-* s1    - A Basic section in which I touch base on every key detail about materials at least
+* s01    - A Basic section in which I touch base on every key detail about materials at least
-* s2    - A Mesh Section in which I have just one decent example of each mesh material
+* s02    - A Mesh Section in which I have just one decent example of each mesh material
-* s3-4  - Sections for Line Materials, and the Points Material
+* s03    - Sections for Line Materials
+* s04    - The Points Material
-* s5    - A common section with mnay demos on features that are sharded for all materials
+* s05    - A common section with mnay demos on features that are sharded for all materials
-* s6    - Blending deep dive section
+* s06    - Blending deep dive section
-* s7    - Loaders, THREE.MaterialLoader, THREE.ObjectLoader, ect
+* s07    - Loaders, THREE.MaterialLoader, THREE.ObjectLoader, ect
-* s8    - Textures and UV mapping Deep dive section
+* s08    - Textures and UV mapping Deep dive section
+* s09    - Light
+* s10    - Shadows
+* s11    - Arrays of materials
+* s12    - Fog
+* s13    - THREE.ShaderMaterial

 I will want to start sections on a lot of topics also though

-* section on light
-* section on shadows
-* section on fog
-* the shader material, and with that the ShaderLib
+* One or more sections on 'user-style' that is just going with certain features and being done with materials
 * the Raw Shader material and with that RAW Shader GLSL code examples
-* geometry.groups and material index deep dive section

 ### Going the distance